 Our E-2 visa clients often ask the question: What should be in an E-2 gift letter?
 To this end, we have included some guidance below.

 To: Whom it may concern

-[Provide a brief description of how you earned or got the money (eg, The gift is from personal savings earned from working or The gift is from funds I received from the sale of my property).]
-On [date] I transferred the money from my personal bank account to [Investor’s] bank account and there is no repayment expected or implied.
+My name is Name and I am the describe relationship of Investor’s name.
+I am giving a gift of $XXX to my relationship to develop his/her business, name of business.
+Provide a brief description of how you earned or got the money (eg, The gift is from personal savings earned from working or The gift is from funds I received from the sale of my property).
+There is no repayment expected or implied.

 The E-2 visa regulations do not restrict who a gift can come from but the narrative should make sense.
 For example, a gift from a parent or sibling makes complete sense given the inherent closeness of the relationship.
 A gift though from an unrelated party or a friend where the gift does not really make sense may raise questions.
 If the relationship between the applicant and the person giving the E-2 gift is not based on a close relationship, an examiner can question the legitimacy of the gift as it is not that common in life for friends to gift large sums of money (at least I do not have any friends that would do that).
 This is especially the case if the friend does not have substantial resources. (eg. A friend that earns $75K per year and gifts $50K to a friend).

 If an applicant is buying a business, the owner/seller of the business CANNOT be the person that gifts the money to the buyer.

 You can set up a consultation by clicking the link below.